Central Committee of Antifascist Militias of Catalonia: Dissolution

 The CNT's superior committees, which controlled the CCMA, decided in mid-August to abolish its operation and replace it with a stronger government in the Generalitat.
 The formal abolition of the CCMA was announced on 27 September, along with the dissolution of the control patrols, by Luis Companys himself.
 Once the suppression of the CCMA was decided, the expansion of the Government of the Generalitat was negotiated to include all anti-fascist and trade union forces.
 The idea was to gain efficiency and avoid the duplication of powers.
 Finally, on 1 October 1936 the CCMA dissolved itself, among other reasons, due to a certain stabilization of the situation at the institutional level and the need to reinforce the governing role of the Generalitat.
 Some representatives of the Committee were integrated into the Government of Catalonia.
 The dissolution of the Central Committee of Militias left the Catalan Defense Ministry with the theoretical control over the militias operating in Catalonia, although they continued to enjoy great autonomy and escape the control of the authorities.
 In turn, after the establishment of the new Spanish Republican Army, on 28 October the Defense Ministry published a new decree proclaiming the militarization of the militias, which were absorbed by the regular republican army.
 The authority over the control patrols passed into the hands of a new government body created specifically for that issue: the Junta de Seguretat Interior de Catalunya, which was left in the hands of the CNT-FAI member Aurelio Fernández Sánchez.
-Regionally, the People's Army of Catalonia was set up to succeed the Catalonian militias.
+Regionally, the People's Army of Catalonia was set up to succeed the Catalan militias.